capybara-brain346/SAP-Stock/README.md

 3. Make changes and commit (git commit -m 'Add new feature').
 4. Push to the branch (git push origin feature-branch).
 5. Create a pull request.

-License

-This project is licensed under the MIT License.
-See the LICENSE file for details.

-Support

-- Contact: [your email/username]
-- Documentation: [link to docs]

-Additional suggestions:

-- Consider adding screenshots or demos to showcase the application's UI and features.
-- Provide more detailed documentation for developers, such as API endpoints and data models.
-- Include a section for known issues or troubleshooting tips.
-- Link to external resources or APIs used in the project.
-- Display your social media or professional profiles for networking.

-Feel free to modify and refine this version to best represent your project!